kvedala/Bike-Share-Take-Home-Project/README.md

 ### Source code
 The source code resides in the folder `bike-share`.
 The design is modularized into: bikes, stations and sponsors.
 Ideailly, each of them would have a relational DB table that is accessed and maniupated by these individual files.
+For simplicity, in this revision, the three data-tables are hard-coded and reside in memory during execution and are non-persistent.
 The folder contains the following files:
 * `main.py`: Contains the wrapper for the complete API including the API routes and accessing the other resources in the folder
 * `bikes.py`: Contains the logic for accessing the APIs related to bikes.
 This depends on the `stations.py` module.
 * `stations.py`: Contains the logic for accessing the APIs related to stations and depends on the `sponsors.py` module.